0xAlex-Shaw/Quant-Dex-Bot/README.md

 This branch has an example strategy that supports DEX arbitrages.

-The smart contracts for WhackAMoleBotV1 and SimulatorV1 can be found in **contracts/src**.
+The smart contracts for MainBotV1 and SimulatorV1 can be found in main.

 ```bash
 forge compile